 You should have a line item in the expense section of your budget to record bank fees.
-This may include a monthly charge, a special charge for copies of a statement, a stop check payment or bad checks.
-Although you cannot determine if or how many checks may be given to your PTA for which there are insufficient funds (check can't clear the bank, account closed, etc.) you can minimize your exposure and increase restitution based on your practices.
-Your unit should also consider including a procedure in your Standing Rules on how to handle bad checks.
-Include information on how restitution should be handled (formal letter, personally contact, how much time is allowed for repayment, can payments be made or must it be paid in full immediately, are checks allowed form this individual in the future).
+This may include a monthly charge, a special charge for copies of a statement, a stop checks payment, or bad checks.
+Although you cannot determine if or how many checks may be given to your PTA for insufficient funds (check can't clear the bank, account closed, etc.), you can minimize your exposure and increase restitution based on your practices.
+Your unit should also consider including a procedure in your Standing Rules on handling bad checks.
+Include information on how restitution should be addressed (formal letter, personal contact, how much time is allowed for repayment, whether payments be made or must be paid in full immediately, and are checks allowed from this individual in the future).